spcl/xaas-containers-artifact/benchmarks-source/gromacs/source-container/README.md

-# llama.cpp - Source Containers
+# GROMACS - Source Containers

 Use the `DOCKER_REPOSITORY` vairable to specify the Docker repository where the source containers will be pushed.
 The default is `spcleth/xaas-artifact`.